-Samuel L. Odle is a senior policy advisor for Bose Public Affairs Group.
-In this capacity, Sam works with clients on a variety of public policy issues involving health care, life sciences, technology and education.
+Samuel Odle is a senior policy advisor for Bose Public Affairs Group.
+In this capacity, Sam works with clients on a variety of public policy issues involving healthcare, life sciences, technology and education.
 He also assists women-owned and minority-owned businesses (MBE/WBEs) with partnership development, procurement and strategic business advisory services.
-Sam also serves as a Director with Alder Bowman Executive Consultation and Search.
-Alder Bowman recruits candidates to fill vital leadership roles in health care and lifesciences.
+Sam also serves as president of VeriVitae LLC and a director with Alder Bowman Executive Consultation and Search.
+Alder Bowman recruits candidates to fill vital leadership roles in healthcare and life sciences.
 Prior to joining Bose Public Affairs Group, Sam served as the chief operating officer of Indianapolis-based IU Health and held the position of CEO of both Methodist Hospital and University Hospital.
 He retired in July 2012 after a career that started as vice president of operations at Methodist Hospital in 1981.

 Honors / Awards